me-sanath/HackAI_Hack-230354/README.md

 2. **Installation**: After downloading the APK file, install it on your Android device.

-3. **Permissions**: Make sure to allow the required permissions when prompted during installation.
+3. **⚠️ Permissions**: Make sure to allow the required permissions when prompted during installation.
 If you don't receive any prompts, you can configure permissions in your device settings.
 The app requires notification, location, and microphone permissions for proper functioning.

 4. **Usage**: Once installed and permissions granted, launch the app to start using cli-Mate.